shift-org/shift-docs/docs/TESTING.md

 Tests can be identified by name: ex. `npm test -- --test-name-pattern="ical feed"`

 Or, temporarily can be marked with 'only' in the code.
-For example: `describe.only()`, and then selected with: `npm test -- --test-only```
+For example: `describe.only()`, and then selected with: `npm test -- -only`

 By default tests use sqlite, you can test against mysql as well:  `npm test -db=mysql`.
 It launches a standalone docker container for the tests.
 Additionally, `npm test -db_debug` will log queries to the db.